Reporting Alleged Copyright Infringements

 Information on the University of South Dakota website is provided without warranty of any kind.

-The University of South Dakota makes web resources available to all segments of the University community and may provide listings of and/or links to Web pages maintained by University faculty, students, staff and organizations.
-The University website contains webpages that have been created by the University, its schools, departments, or other administrative offices, as well as Web pages generated by organizations and individuals.
+The University of South Dakota makes web resources available to all segments of the university community and may provide listings of and/or links to web pages maintained by university faculty, students, staff and organizations.
+The university website contains web pages that have been created by the university, its schools, departments, or other administrative offices, as well as web pages generated by organizations and individuals.

-University departments, schools, and administrative offices strive to ensure the accuracy of the Web pages.
-If you have a question or concern regarding any of the University Web pages, please contact that department directly.
+University departments, schools, and administrative offices strive to ensure the accuracy of the web pages.
+If you have a question or concern regarding any of the university web pages, please contact that department directly.

-Personal or organization Web pages are not endorsed, edited, or approved by the University.
-The content and the items accessible from the pages are the sole responsibility of their creators and do not represent positions, policies, or opinions of the University of South Dakota.
+Personal or organization web pages are not endorsed, edited or approved by the university.
+The content and the items accessible from the pages are the sole responsibility of their creators and do not represent positions, policies or opinions of the University of South Dakota.
 If you have any questions about a particular page or document, please contact the site's author directly.

-Some Web pages may contain links to webpages created by sources outside the University.
-The existence of these links does not suggest that the University approves or endorses the content of these webpages.
+Some web pages may contain links to web pages created by sources outside the university.
+The existence of these links does not suggest that the university approves or endorses the content of these web pages.

 By submitting content to any of the University of South Dakota's social media sites, users understand and acknowledge that the information is available to the public and may be used for promotional purposes.
-Users who do not wish to have information they have made published, copied and/or reprinted, should not post on the social media sites.
+Users who do not wish to have information they have made published, copied and/or reprinted, should not post on social media sites.

-Equal Opportunity / Affirmative Action Statement:
+Equal Opportunity / Affirmative Action / Title IX Statement